carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 all = { chain = ["fmt", "lint", "check", "test"] }
 ```

-Then any time you've made some changes or are preparing to commit, you can just run `rye run all` and the full suite of tools will get to work for you!
+Then any time you've made some changes or are preparing to commit, you can run `rye run test` or just run `rye run all` and the full suite of tools will get to work for you!

 My predecessor recommended setting up [nox](https://nox.thea.codes/en/stable/) for automated testing in multiple Python environments.
 If you don't know what this means, or haven't heard of nox, then you probably don't need it.
 Unless you're writing a public library targetting multiple versions of Python, you don't need it.
 Even then, depending on the complexity of your project, you can probably get away with CI/CD alone (more below)x.
 And the simpler parts of nox (chaining linting, typechecking, testing) are already handled above by five lines of pyproject config.